 Members with preserved benefits may be able to take their benefits early, with the Trustee's agreement.
-Early payment will normally be subject to Cost Neutral Early Retirement Factors (CNERFs) set out in column B. However the Trustee has the discretion to agree to a higher early retirement pension by applying the Schedule 8 factors.
+Early payment will normally be subject to Cost Neutral Early Retirement Factors (CNERFs) set out in column B and C (depending on NRA).
+These columns also apply to members who leave pensionable service but continue working.
+However the Trustee has the discretion to agree to a higher early retirement pension by applying the Schedule 8 factors.